josephsmithberger/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 - **Snap Relative**: Toggles the usage of snapping based on the selected node's current transform values.
-For example, if the grids are set to 32x32 pixels and if the selected node is located at x: 1, y: 1, then, enabling this option will temporarily shift the grids by
+For example, if the grids are set to 32x32 pixels and if the selected node is located at `x: 1, y: 1`, then, enabling this option will temporarily shift the grids by `x: 1, y: 1`.
-x: 1, y: 1.

 - **Use Pixel Snap**: Toggles the use of subpixels for snapping.
 If enabled, the position values will be integers, disabling will enable subpixel movement as decimal values.
 For the runtime